-- The CBN Code prescribes a minimum and maximum board size of five and 20 directors respectively. - The SEC Code prescribes a minimum of five directors and directs that the board of a company be of sufficient size relative to the scale and complexity of the operations of the company. - The NAICOM Code prescribes a minimum of seven and a maximum of 15 board members for insurance companies. - The PENCOM Code prescribes that the board of a company shall not exceed a size that will allow it to employ simple and effective methods of work to enable each director to feel a personal responsibility and commitment to the company, and the board must take into account the scope and nature of the company's operations. - · The NCC Code requires: - that the composition of a board includes a mix of skills, diversity, experience and genders; - that the number of directors should reflect the scale, size, complexity and reach of the business of the company; - that the skills and resource requirements of the company have to be taken into consideration; - · a majority of the board to be non-executive directors; - at least one independent director must hold, directly or indirectly, no more than 0.1 per cent of a shareholding in the company; - one-third of the non-executive directors retire each year by rotation, subject to reappointment; and - non-executive directors should not remain on the board of larger companies for a continuous period in excess of 15 years. - The NCCG does not provide for a minimum or a maximum number of directors, but recommends that a board be of sufficient size to effectively undertake and fulfil its business (ie, overseeing, monitoring, directing and controlling the company's activities) and be relative to the scale and complexity of the company's operations.
+- The SEC Code prescribes a minimum of five directors and directs that the board of a company be of sufficient size relative to the scale and complexity of the operations of the company. - The NAICOM Code prescribes a minimum of seven and a maximum of 15 board members for insurance companies. - The PENCOM Code prescribes that the board of a company should not exceed a size that will allow it to employ simple and effective methods of work to enable each director to feel a personal responsibility and commitment to the company and the board must take into account the scope and nature of the company's operations. - The NCC Guidelines require that: - the composition of a board includes a mix of skills, diversity, experience and genders; - the minimum number of directors should not be less than five; - the skills and resource requirements of the company have to be taken into consideration;

+a majority of the board to be non-executive directors;

+- at least one independent director must hold, directly or indirectly, no more than 0.1 per cent of a shareholding in the company; and - no director should remain on the board for a continuous period in excess of 10 years. - The NCCG does not provide for a minimum or a maximum number of directors but recommends that a board be of sufficient size to effectively undertake and fulfil its business (ie, overseeing, monitoring, directing and controlling the company's activities) and be relative to the scale and complexity of the company's operations.
 However, it does require a board to have at least one independent director, who may hold, directly or indirectly, no more than 0.1 per cent of a shareholding in the company.